automateyournetwork/osi/MindMaps/OSI/List of network protocols (OSI model).md

 ### Lists of network protocols
 ### Network protocols
 ### Short description is different from Wikidata
+### "This article lists protocols, categorized by the nearest layer in the Open Systems Interconnection model.
+This list is not exclusive to only the OSI protocol family.
+Many of these protocols are originally based on the Internet Protocol Suite (TCP/IP) and other models and they often do not fit neatly into OSI layers.
 ## Layer 1 (Physical Layer)
 ### Telephone network modems
 ### IrDA physical layer